 - C. Competition Period.
-The competition period is the single, four consecutive hour period in which a team completes all challenges and tasks assigned for the competition round.
-The coach may choose any four consecutive hour period within one of the competition windows.
+The competition period is a single, four-consecutive-hour period in which a team completes all challenges and tasks assigned for the competition round.
+The coach may choose any four-consecutive-hour period within one of the competition windows.
 Coaches do not need to inform the CyberPatriot Program Office of when they plan to compete. - 1) Start Time.
 The competition period begins when a team starts the first image (in the designated virtual machine player) within a round's competition window.
 It does not begin when the Unique identifier is entered into the image.
-Other images, tasks, and challenges (e.g., Cisco NetAcad Challenge, Boeing Cyber-Physical Systems Challenge) may be started only after the first image is opened. - 2) End Time.
+Other images, tasks, and challenges (e.g., Cisco NetAcad Challenge, Boeing Cyber-Physical Systems Challenge) may be started only after opening the first image.
+If the team desires not to participate in the Network Security Challenge (e.g., they only want to compete in the Cisco NetAcad Challenge), they must still open an image, enter their UID, and connect to the competition server to begin their competition time.
+Remember to shut down and delete the image afterwards, however, to avoid any overtime penalties.

+2) End Time.
 The competition period ends no later than four consecutive hours after the team powers on their first image (in the virtual machine player) within a round's competition window, regardless of the image time or team running time indicated on the image Scoring Report page.
 All challenges and tasks must end.